ProportionalityBack to top

 Particulars of the chargeBack to top

 A charge must adequately capture the seriousness and extent of the allegation.
 It should specify how and why a nurse, midwife or nursing associate’s conduct falls below the standard to be expected of a registered professional.
 It must contain enough detail to enable both the nurse, midwife or nursing associate and the panel to be aware of the seriousness and extent of the issues to be determined, and to enable the nurse, midwife or nursing associate to prepare their defence.

 At the same time, the charge should be worded as clearly and simply as possible, avoiding unnecessary background narrative.
 As a general guide, it is the conclusion to be drawn from the evidence (that the nurse, midwife or nursing associate hit patient A) that should be charged, rather than what a particular witness observed (the nurse, midwife or nursing associate was seen hitting patient A).

 It is generally enough to describe a clinical failing without referring to any document (such as a trust policy) which may be relied upon as evidence of the nurse, midwife or nursing associate’s obligations or standard of care required.
 Similarly, it is not necessary to refer to the sections of the Code which could be referred to by the panel when determining misconduct.

-Narratives describing any facts leading up to or following the conduct in question, which do not in themselves describe misconduct, lack of competence or any other conduct which can form a ground of impairment, should be left out of the charge.
+Narratives describing any facts leading up to or following the conduct in question, including description of contextual factors which do not in themselves describe misconduct, lack of competence or any other conduct which can form a ground of impairment, should be left out of the charge.
 Where it is necessary to include such facts in order to make the charge clear, they should be described as concisely as possible.